dwing4g/signpost-fast-travel/README.md

 1. Add the appropriate data path to your `opemw.cfg` file (e.g. `data="C:\games\OpenMWMods\Travel\signpost-fast-travel"`)
 1. Add `content=signpost-fast-travel.omwscripts` and `content=signpost-fast-travel.omwaddon` to your load order in `openmw.cfg` or enable them via OpenMW-Launcher
-    * If you're also using [Signposts Retextured](https://www.nexusmods.com/morrowind/mods/42126), activate the `PB_SignpostsRetextured.omwaddon` plugin that comes with this instead of the `PB_SignpostsRetextured.esp` plugin it comes with.
+    * If you're also using [Signposts Retextured](https://www.nexusmods.com/morrowind/mods/42126), activate the `PB_SignpostsRetextured.omwaddon` and `PB_SignpostsRetexturedTR.omwaddon` (if also using TR) plugins that come with this instead of the ones that come with it.

 #### Configuration